ietf-rats-wg/draft-ietf-rats-uccs/draft-ietf-rats-uccs.md

 ## Delegated Attestation

-Another usage scenario is that of a sub-Attester that has no signing keys (for example, to keep the implementation complexity to a minimum) and has a Secure Channel, such as a local IPC, to interact with a lead Attester (see Composite Device, {{Section 3.3 of -rats}}).
+Another usage scenario is that of a sub-Attester that has no signing keys (for example, to keep the implementation complexity to a minimum) and has a Secure Channel, such as local inter-process communication, to interact with a lead Attester (see Composite Device, {{Section 3.3 of -rats}}).
 The sub-Attester produces a UCCS with the required CWT Claims Set and sends the UCCS through the Secure Channel to the lead Attester.
 The lead Attester then computes a cryptographic hash of the UCCS and protects that hash using its signing key for Evidence, for example,